bertiewooster/bertiewooster.github.io/_posts/2022-12-13-Chemistry-machine-learning-for-drug-discovery-with-DeepChem.md

 # Chemistry machine learning for drug discovery with DeepChem

-This example uses machine learning to predict the lipophilicty of compounds.
+This example uses machine learning to predict the lipophilicity of compounds.

-[Lipophilicty](https://en.wikipedia.org/wiki/Lipophilicity) measures how well a compound dissolves in non-polar media such as fats and lipids.
+[Lipophilicity](https://en.wikipedia.org/wiki/Lipophilicity) measures how well a compound dissolves in non-polar media such as fats and lipids.
 So it's important for drugs that are delivered orally (for example, via a pill) because the active ingredient [needs to be absorbed into the lipids](https://emerypharma.com/blog/drug-lipophilicity-and-absorption-a-continuous-challenge-toward-the-goal-of-drug-discovery/) of biological membranes.

 _[Open this notebook in Google Colab](https://colab.research.google.com/drive/1P7txNo9M6cln-iukWRrLkqFFrZvx7jI3?usp=sharing)_